syxanash/logosweeper/README.md

 ## About

 This app was made just as a small project to learn [React](https://reactjs.org/).
 If you have suggestions, tips or rants please open an *issue* so I can fix and learn something ;)
+All logos appearing on this app are property of their respective owners.

 ## License